-More than one-fifth of the sample (23.5%) reported that they had been in isolation at home during the lockdown for periods ranging from nine weeks to more than 12 weeks; 17.2% reported spending time ranging from five to eight weeks in isolation; and 36.7% reported shorter periods of isolation, ranging from one week to one month.
+More than one-fifth of the sample (23.5%) reported having been in isolation at home during the lockdown for periods ranging from nine weeks to more than 12 weeks.
+Among them, 17.2% reported spending time ranging from five to eight weeks in isolation,n and 36.7% reported shorter periods of isolation, ranging from one week to one month.
 Only 22.5% reported isolation of less than one week.
 In this context, it is important to note that more than half of the respondents (55.8%) stated that the forced isolation at home during the pandemic had affected their mental state.
 Yet, the effects of the forced isolation did not result in a major change in attitude towards sentences of incarceration.
 Specifically, a total of 23.5% of the respondents reported that the experience of isolation caused them to change their view on house arrest, and 13.5% stated that isolation led them to change their minds regarding imprisonment.

 The effects of social isolation on respondents went beyond simply mental well-being, as previously discussed.
 Specifically, 86% of the respondents reported that social isolation had affected them to a “great”/ “very great” extent in one the following categories: about 28% reported experiencing loneliness, 22% reported feeling melancholy and helplessness, 19% reported feelings of anxiety, and about 17% reported feelings of depression.
 Significant differences were found between the Israeli and U.S. students in all matters concerning the reported effects of isolation on mental states (the affective component), including anxiety, loneliness, depression, and melancholy.
 The findings are presented in Figure 1.